Still Using a Spreadsheet for Passwords? Let’s Fix That.

 What Do We Recommend?

 First, let’s state the obvious: If you are still using a spreadsheet to save your passwords, it’s time to move forward.
+It’s an unnessecesary risk and one of the top ways the hackers gain access to all of your info.

 As for the paid applications, we are fond of Keeper, but there are several applications out there that do a very good job.
 If you need help putting a backup solution together, feel free to schedule a free consultation with me and I’ll be happy to see what I can do to help.